AntonioNoack/JVM2WASM/README.md

 @WASM(code = "i32.lt_u")
 public static native boolean unsignedLessThan(int a, int b);
 ```

+## WASM2CPP

+For running my engine in pure C++ environments, I also created a transpiler from WASM text to C++.
+The performance is ok-ish, running
+at 150 fps on my Ryzen 7950x3D with lots of security features disabled (max-performance mode), and rendering testSceneWithUI() with a low-poly sphere.
+The same program runs at 417 fps in Java, and ideally would achieve 600+ fps.

+The benefit of C++ over WASM is that jumps are supported natively, so there isn't much overhead for them.

+The standard-library for running in C++ is pretty bare-bones at the moment, not being able to load files, not having network access, and having no font mechanism except the engine fallback (7-segment-like).

+This C++-"port" should allow the engine to be compiled to any OS.
+There also isn't much "++" about it, most could be easily converted to C.

+## Garbage Collector
+The following section discusses my implemented garbage collectors, where performance has been tested in my C++-transpiled native environment
+on a Ryzen 7950x3D (one of the fastest CPUs available at this time).

+### Serial GC

+Serial GC is too slow: when it runs every frame, it reduces the FPS to 40 on my system.
+When it runs every X frames,
+the large accumulated backlog of old instances creates a large lag spike (200ms/50MB, X = 2000, from 50MB down to 20MB).
+It has the advantage of not accumulating new memory during collection.

+### Parallel GC

+C++ offers multi-threading, so I experimented with a parallely running GC: finding the largest gaps, which is the most expensive step,
+can be executed in parallel.
+The implementation is currently a little instable, crashing after 18,000 iterations in a stability test (when triggering GC every frame).
+Running GC every 2000 frames at 60 fps should be stable enough though (92+ hours runtime).

+### Concurrent GC

+Inspired by the parallel GC crashing during development, I also developed a concurrent garbage collector:
+the load is spread out over multiple frames, reducing FPS slightly (5ms first frame, ~1ms/frame) for a few frames, for a second.
+It only crashed after 236,000 iterations (why ever).
+This is the best choice for stability and performance.

 ## Used Libraries / Dependencies
 - [ObjectWeb ASM 9.3](https://asm.ow2.io/)